Tutoring for Pastors

-- Why did the early church celebrate the Lord’s Supper as an actual Holy Meal?
+- Why did the early church celebrate the Lord’s Supper as a fellowship feast?

 - What are the future oriented, prophetic aspects of the Lord’s Supper?